yoyoni92/Speedy/docs/IMPLEMENTATION_PLAN.md

 - Complete motorcycle, courier, and client management
 - Maintenance scheduling and tracking
 - Intelligent bot conversation system with state persistence
-- Hebrew language support throughout all services
+- WhatsApp API integration with Hebrew message formatting
+- Complete end-to-end messaging pipeline from WhatsApp to database
 - 100% test coverage for implemented features

-**Phase 6 (WhatsApp Integration) is ready to begin!** 📱
+**Phase 7 (API & Webhook Layer) is ready to begin!** 🌐

 ---